prudhvirajvarri/Long_Term_Memory_Agent/README.md

     * If the distance is more than 0.9, the memory won't be deleted.
 This will avoid deleting unrelated memories.

 5. **Future Improvements:**
-   I want to set a limit on how much space the memory can use.
+   I want to set a limit on how much memory can be used.
 This is to make sure it doesn't take up all the free space on the system.
     * I already added timestamp(created_at) in the Metadata, which helps track older memories.
     * In the future, when storage is full, I plan to take the old memories and pass them to the model to summarise.
     * The summarised version will take less space and still keep the important information.